devguerreiro/devguerreiro/README.md

 # Whatsup! 👋
-I'm a Software Engineer looking for improving my professional and personal skills, and my experience in web and mobile development.
+I'm a Software Engineer looking for improving my professional and personal skills, and my experience in software development.
 I worry about writing clean code with good performance and quality.
-Currently I'm learning React/React Native 😃.
+Currently, I'm doing the Full Cycle course from Wesley Willians and finishing my post-graduate in agile software engineering 😃.

 ## Stack